 Background and objective

-Results exploitation and effect on safety
+Applying results in practice and effect on safety

-News on Project
+News about the Project

-llkka Asikainen, Parsa-project team member
+llkka Asikainen, Parsa-project team member, September 2019

 - Project manager: Anna-Maria Teperi, Finnish Institute of Occupational Health